Music Competition Guidelines

 Terms & Disclaimer

-1. The final round and winners recitals participants are responsible for their own expenses (travel, housing accommodation, etc.).
+1. The final round and winners recitals participants are responsible for their own expenses (travel, housing, accommodation, etc.).

-2. Parents or legal guardians will be responsible for children under 18 years old, and they must be supervised all the time by their parents or legal guardians in the final round and winners concert.
+2. Parents or legal guardians will be responsible for children under 18 years old, and they must be supervised at all tje time by their parents or legal guardians in the final round and winners concert.
 The competition is not responsible for any damage or theft during the final round and winners concert.

 3. American Virtuoso International Music Competition reserves the right to make any changes in the rules, schedules, or other information related to the competition.

-4. Contestant grants to American Virtuoso Intentional Music Competition the right to use their name, images, and video recordings for publicity and promotional purposes relating to the competition, in any and all media now known or hereafter devised, without further compensation unless prohibited by law.
+4. Contestant grants to American Virtuoso International Music Competition the right to use their name, images, and video recordings for publicity and promotional purposes relating to the competition, in any and all media now known or hereafter devised, without further compensation unless prohibited by law.
 By participating in the competition, contestants automatically waive all rights for any material (financial) remuneration regarding eventual publication and distribution of music video recordings on media publications and the Internet.

 5. The American Virtuoso International Music Competition reserves the right, in its sole discretion, to disqualify any applicant found to be: